-Co call, medical emergency and an
+Co call, medical emergency and an MVC

-We had smoke in our building, I must

-say the fire fighters were

-professional, and very effecient
+We had smoke in our building, I must say the fire fighters were professional, and very effecient

-Saw a car on fire on way home and took over 15 min for crews to get there car was piping on road were unsure if the occupants were home and 911 was called.
+Saw a car on fire on way home and took over 15 min for crews to get there car was piping on road

+Our Neighbours home Carbon monoxide alarm was going off continuously for 30+ minutes.
+We were unsure if the occupants were home and 911 was called.
 Milton fire department took 22 minutes to respond to this alarm and failed to do their due diligence to check the safety of the attached home and ensure the occupants were not home.
 Milton fire department left after doing a perimeter check with their 4 gas detectors and claimed there was nothing they could do.
 Several hours later when the occupants returned to their home the Carbon Monoxide alarm was still in alarm.
 Union Gas was called and the home had peak readings of over 250ppm which could have rendered the occupants unconscious if they were home.
-This is 10x the were home.
-This is 10x the acceptable limits and the fire departments complete lack of understanding and due diligence for embarrassing.
+This is 10x the acceptable limits and the fire departments complete lack of understanding and due diligence for a simple alarm like that is embarrassing.